-The number of Alt-A loans written skyrocketed about fourteen years ago.
+The number of Alt-A loans written skyrocketed about fifteen years ago.
 According to statistics gather by the Federal Reserve Board, Alt-A loans grew faster than any other loan type: from 304,000 in 2003 to 1,100,000 in 2005.
 Unfortunately, the popularity of these loans spelled trouble for an ailing mortgage market when these loans began hitting their reset timeframes.

 A reset occurs when an existing loan's low "teaser" rate expires.
 When that happens, the interest rate on the loans, and therefore the borrower's monthly payment, rises.
 There is also concern surrounding the numbers of Alt-A loans that were written as negative amortization loans.

 With this last type of loan, the borrower is paying less than a full mortgage payment each month.
 When that occurs, the money owed on the home grows over time.
 That's why the loans are termed negative amortization.